 Many owners are puzzled or concerned by their dog’s desire to eat grass.
-Especially when it can result in vomiting.
-But not all dogs are partial to the green stuff, which makes it even more baffling!
+Especially when it can result in vomiting; what’s more, not all dogs are partial to the green stuff, which makes it even more baffling!

-So why might your dog snack on grass?
-Here’s an overview of the current, most accepted theories;
+So why might your dog eat grass?
+Here’s an overview of the current and most popular theories;

 Despite what we may think, our dogs are not true carnivores.
-Of course, they may prefer a diet consisting mostly of meat, but they are actually omnivores.
+Of course, they prefer a diet consisting mostly of meat, but they are actually omnivores.

-No one seems to know why some dogs are selective about their greenery and others are not.
-But it appears that not all grass is created equal for some of our canine companions.
+No one seems to know why some dogs are selective about eating grass and others are not.
+But it appears that not all grass is created equal for some of our dogs.

 There is a prevailing view that our dogs eat grass to self-medicate.
 As dogs lack the necessary enzymes to digest grass, it is thought that they eat it to induce vomiting and purge the contents of their stomachs.

-As a result, it’s speculated that this purging reduces bloating and any discomfort felt by the dog.
+As a result, it’s speculated that this purging reduces bloating and any dog’s discomfort.
 Despite this widespread theory, there is little evidence to support it.
 Although many owners are familiar with their dogs eating grass and vomiting, it’s estimated that less than 25% of dogs are sick after ingesting grass.

 It’s about boredom – it’s just something to do

 Bored dogs can find any number of ways to entertain themselves.
-It’s thought that eating grass is just one of them.
+It’s thought that dogs eat grass just as something to do.

-When a dog is left alone for extended periods of time without mental or physical stimulation, they will find ways to help alleviate their boredom.
+When a dog is left alone for extended periods of time without mental or physical stimulation, they will find ways to alleviate their boredom.

-Since eating grass appears to be harmless, it often goes unnoticed as a ‘problem’ behaviour.
-Whereas, other behaviours like digging or chewing are more obviously problematic.
+Since eating grass appears to be harmless, it often goes unnoticed as a ‘problem’ behavior.
+In contrast, other behaviors like digging or chewing are more obviously problematic.

-If this stops or reduces the amount or time that your dog spends eating the lawn, then boredom is the likely culprit.
-And providing additional entertainment like a toy or interactive feeder when left alone is an easy fix.
+If this stops or reduces the amount of time your dog spends eating grass, boredom is the likely culprit.
+Providing additional entertainment like a toy or interactive feeder when left alone is an easy fix.

-But if you are unsure if your dog’s grass eating is problem behaviour, or you think your dog’s grass eating is obsessive.
-Do visit your Vet who can put you in touch with a behaviourist that can work with you to minimise the behaviour.
+But if you are unsure if your dog’s grass eating is a problem behavior, or you think your dog eating grass is obsessive.
+Do visit your Vet, who can put you in touch with a behaviorist that can work with you to minimize the behavior.

 Dogs may not gain any real nutritional advantage from eating grass as they can’t digest it.
-However, the nutritional deficiency theory suggests that grass may provide much-needed fibre for dogs that are not getting enough in their current diet.
+However, the nutritional deficiency theory suggests that grass may provide the much-needed fiber that dogs are not getting enough in their current diet.

 Since our dogs can not digest the grass, it passes wholly through the intestinal tract.
-Not only does this increase intestinal contractions but also, because of its fibrous nature it traps worms and nematodes and removes them from the body because of its fibrous nature.
+This increases intestinal contractions and traps worms and nematodes, and removes them from the body because of its fibrous nature.

 Why do dogs eat grass?

 We can only guess.
-There is no definitive answer to what is one of the most puzzling and frequently asked aspects of our dog’s behaviour.
+There is no definitive answer to what is one of the most puzzling and frequently asked aspects of our dog’s behavior.

-Even though they may not get much nutritional value from eating grass, a survey shows that it is the most commonly eaten plant by our dogs.
+Even though they may not get much nutritional value when they eat grass, a survey shows that it is the most commonly eaten plant by our dogs.
 So should we worry about it?

 If you’re unsure whether the grass has been sprayed or not, attract your dog’s attention (toys and treats can come in handy!) and move them on.
 But unless you have a particular concern or your dog is eating grass excessively, there isn’t any need to stop them from having a nibble.

-Whatever the reason, our dogs seem to get a lot of enjoyment from eating a dewy blade or two.
-So why not see if you help your dog find their favourite flavour og grass blade.
+Whatever the reason, our dogs seem to get a lot of enjoyment from eating grass.
+So on your next walk, why not see if you help your dog find their favorite flavor of grass blade.